mde/ejs/README.md

 ## Models and validations

-Geddy has an easy, intuitive way of defining models, with a full-featured set of data validations.
+Geddy has a simple way of defining models, with a full-featured set of data validations.
 The syntax is very similar to models in Ruby's ActiveRecord or DataMapper.

-The model module is coded with browser-based use in mind, so it's very easy to share model and input validation code in your app between client and server.

 Here is an example of a model with some validations: